-However, remember to always critically evaluate your sources – not everything you find will be reliable or valid.
+However, remember to always critically evaluate your sources as not everything you find will be reliable or valid.

-And obviously you can still interview people via zoom or skype or create simple questionnaires using sites like Survey Monkey to distribute electronically.
+And obviously you can still interview people via Zoom and Skype or create simple questionnaires using sites like Survey Monkey to distribute electronically.

 As you get back into attending school or college, it can be difficult to manage your time, especially for the EPQ when you are pursuing an independent topic.

-Creating a simple timetable and setting some internal deadlines (in addition to any school or college deadlines) and setting some simple objectives can be really useful.
+Creating a simple timetable and setting some internal deadlines (in addition to any school or college deadlines) and setting some simple objectives will be useful.
 There are also online tools that can help to produce these kind of charts and plans.

 It’s easy to forget what you’ve done.
 The EPQ requires evidence of ongoing evaluation so it’s important to make regular notes about what you’re doing and how it’s going.
 Even jotting down a few lines can be really helpful and you can always type them up or expand on them later.